-The route starts in Albox, considered the capital of the Almanzora Valley because it is a population center with more inhabitants and more services in the region.
-We can do the tour on foot following the Rambla de Albox, a path pilgrims make every year to the Shrine of the Virgen del Saliente.
-After enjoying the breathtaking views over the Almanzora Valley, we can continue on our way to Oria, where we will find rest in typical hotel facilities and we will be able to contemplate the magnificence of the Basilica de las Mercedes, with its wide Baroque façade.
-Following the well paved and signposted road, we will arrive in Partaloa, where we will surely be surprised by the almost unlikely landscape of numerous stone blocks of enormous size that seem to threaten the buildings of the town.
+The route starts in Albox, considered the capital of the Almanzora Valley because it’s the population center with the most inhabitants and the most services in the region.
+We can do the tour by foot, following the Rambla de Albox, a path pilgrims make every year to the Shrine of the Virgen del Saliente.
+After enjoying the breathtaking views over the Almanzora Valley, we can continue on our way to Oria, where we will find rest in typical hotel facilities and we will be able to contemplate the magnificence of the Basilica de las Mercedes, with its wide Baroque facade.
+Following the well paved and signposted road, we will arrive in Partaloa, where we will surely be impressed by the almost unlikely landscape of numerous stone blocks of enormous size that seem to threaten the buildings of the town.
 It is the phenomenon of “Los Desplomes”, with immense stone conglomerates that seem to face the people hanging from the hillside.

 For lovers of hiking and outdoor excursions, from Albox you can organize routes on foot or by bicycle.
 The most attractive are from Albox to Los Vélez for Saliente and from Velez Rubio to Oria.
-In this last route there are very suitable ways to travel them in biciclceta.
+In this last route there are very suitable ways to travel them with your bike.